-Coastal Margins team
+Coastal Margins Team

 Nearshore marine habitats along the Gulf of Alaska play a vital role in life stages of many marine species important to Alaskans, and these habitats are strongly influenced by discharge from adjacent watersheds.
 Warming temperatures are increasing glacier volume loss and precipitation is increasingly falling as rain rather than snow, both of which affect the magnitude and seasonal timing of freshwater discharge.
 Despite the imminence and scale of these changes, we have limited understanding of how they will affect the biophysical and chemical structure and functioning of downstream coastal ecosystems.

-F&I Coastal Margins team are addressing this challenge through a coordinated research effort encompassing freshwater and estuarine research in 10 Gulf of Alaska watersheds - five on Lynn Canal and five in Kachemak Bay - that represent a gradient from glacial to non-glacial coastal waters.
+F&I Coastal Margins researchers address this challenge through a coordinated research effort encompassing freshwater and estuarine research in 10 Gulf of Alaska watersheds - five on Lynn Canal and five in Kachemak Bay - that represent a gradient from glacial to non-glacial coastal waters.
 Researchers are working to quantify biological responses to climate-induced changes in physical and chemical conditions along this gradient, and to understand the potential responses of fishing communities to resulting shifts in ecosystem services.

 Goal 2: Quantify biological responses of nearshore marine organisms to varying physical and chemical conditions along the glacial to non-glacial gradient.
 Impacts to coastal waters from glacial retreat and other climate-driven processes will likely affect both biological community structure, as measured by species composition; and primary and secondary production, as measured by organism abundance and biomass.
 Researchers conduct monthly beach seine, quadrat, and plankton sampling to quantify spatial, seasonal, and interannual variation in nearshore communities.
-To understand how the trophic ecology of commercially and ecologically important consumers varies along the glacial to non-glacial gradient, researchers are sampling stomach contents from coho salmon to determine diets, and measuring stable isotopes of carbon and nitrogen in three invertebrate species and primary producers.
+To understand how the trophic ecology of important consumers varies along the glacial to non-glacial gradient, researchers are sampling stomach contents from coho salmon to determine diets, and measuring stable isotopes of carbon and nitrogen in three invertebrate species and primary producers.